French audiences develop a taste for window theatre

 “This was a a magical moment, with everything going on,” said paramedic Jean-Michel Petit.

-Reporting by Michaela Cabrera and Clotaire Achi; Writing by Richard Lough; editing by Barbara Lewis
+Reporting by Michaela Cabrera and Clotaire Achi; Writing by Richard Lough; editing by Barbara Lewis, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.